 While time will only tell where the best future investments will be, CEOs must be willing to take risks in order to blaze a new trail there.

 Jeremy Ryan Slate a contributing editor at Grit Daily.
-He is the founder of the Create Your Own Life Podcast, to create life on their own terms.
+He is the founder of the Create Your Own Life Show, which studies world-class performers.
 He studied literature at Oxford University, and is a former champion power lifter turned new media entrepreneur.
 Specializes in using podcasting and new media to create celebrity and was ranked #1 in iTunes New and Noteworthy and #26 in the business category.

 Jeremy was named one of the top 26 podcast for entrepreneurs to listen to in 2017 by CIO Magazine and Millennial Influencer to follow in 2018 by Buzzfeed.
-The Create Your Own Life Podcast has been downloaded almost a quarter of a million times.
+The Create Your Own Life Podcast has been downloaded over one million times.
 He’s also a featured writer for Influencive and Business.com.